 Pros:

-• Flexibility and Accessibility: DSCR loans have more flexible requirements when it comes to borrower criteria.
-Since DSCR loans don’t require any income or work history, they’re more accessible to self-employed individuals or people with non-traditional sources of income.
+- Flexibility and Accessibility: DSCR loans have more flexible borrower criteria.
+Since they don’t require income or work history, they’re more accessible to self-employed individuals or people with non-traditional sources of income.

-• Options for Foreign Nationals: Depending on the lender, foreign national real estate investors have the opportunity to qualify for a DSCR loan for their investment property.
+- Options for Foreign Nationals: Depending on the lender, foreign national real estate investors can qualify for a DSCR loan for their investment property.

-• Faster Approval: Using the property’s income as a qualifying factor rather than personal income makes the approval process much more streamlined compared to traditional mortgages.
+- Faster Approval: Using the property’s income as a qualifying factor rather than personal income streamlines the approval process compared to traditional mortgages.

-• No Income Documents Required: Income documents like W2s, pay stubs, or tax returns aren’t required for a DSCR loan, making them ideal for self-employed individuals and those with non-traditional income sources.
+- No Income Documents Required: A DSCR loan does not require income documents like W2s, pay stubs, or tax returns, making it ideal for self-employed individuals and those with non-traditional income sources.

 Cons: